yougis/portfolio-hugo/content/en/about/experience.md

   - title: Head of Information Systems and Geomatics Projects
     company: Observatory of the Environment in New Caledonia (OEIL)
     company_url: 'https://oeil.nc'
-    company_logo: ''
+    company_logo: oeilnc
-    location: Nouméa, New Caledonia
+    location: New Caledonia
     date_start: '2021-06-01'
     date_end: '2024-08-01'
     description: |2-
-        * Administration of the information system (IS), including decision-making and geographic components
+        * Administration of the information system and GIS team
         * Ensuring the consistency, integrity, and security of the IS
         * Coordinating the development of digital services and data
         * Analyzing needs and drafting technical specifications